 The purpose of this title is to ensure that all children have a fair, equal, and significant opportunity to obtain a high-quality education and reach, at a minimum, proficiency on challenging State academic achievement standards and state academic assessments.
 The U.S. Department of Education provides supplemental funding to local school districts to meet the needs of at-risk and low-income students.

 You can find out more information about Title I at the Department of Education home page.
+The Title 1 handbook can be found here.

 Board of Directors